 (b) Motor exercises: Coordinated motor abilities are the basis for the child's undisturbed development.
-The course of the development of the child's motricity parallels his/her physical development in general.
-The child must develop from a general, gross or global motricity to a specific, refined control of movement.
+The course of the development of the child's motoricity parallels his physical development in general.
+The child must develop from a general, gross or global motoricity to a specific, refined control of movement.

-With motor exercises the child learns to control and direct muscle groups by carrying out movements, e.g., movements of the whole body, the torso, and the limbs.
-Here bodily attitude, movement and equilibrium must be coordinated.
-From his/her motor coordination, refined sensory-motor coordination must develop.
+With motor exercises the child learns to control and direct particular muscle groups by carrying out movements, e.g., movements of the whole body, the torso, and the limbs.
+Here bodily attitude, movement and equilibrium have to be coordinated.
+From his motor coordination, refined sensory-motor coordination must develop.

 Motor exercises include learning to control movements such as tumbling, crawling, sitting, walking, running, jumping.
-These forms of functioning exercise can be linked up with physical education (movement teaching), and, therefore, it also can be called motor or movement therapy.
+These forms of functioning exercise can be linked up with physical education (movement teaching), and therefore it also can be called motor or movement therapy.